TantalizingTantalus/Discord-Helper-Bot/README.md

  - Create a shortcut to the SmellyFeetRevived.exe in the release folder
  - Add the newly create shortcut to your startup folder

-To disable the bot from running, simply search task manager for the name of the bot "SmellyFeetRevived" and end the task.
+To disable the bot from running, simply search task manager for the name of the bot "DiscordHelperBot" and end the task.

 # Issues
 - GPT tooling is still under development due to GPT rate limitations, may get mixed results.